home-assistant/home-assistant.io/source/_integrations/template.markdown

       type: boolean
       default: false
 "[all sensor, binary sensor, number, select entities]":
-  description: Fields that can be used above for sensors, binary sensors, and numbers.
+  description: Fields that can be used above for sensors, binary sensors, numbers, and selects.
   required: false
   type: map
   keys: